-Q: For those among us who are excited by the concepts Dowd presents in these chapters, Would anyone like to share more personally on how this perspective may help reframe your view of past difficulties and thus how you might move into the future in a more hopeful or positive way?
+Q: For those among us who are excited by the concepts Dowd presents in these chapters, Would anyone like to share more personally on how this perspective may help reframe your view of past or ongoing difficulties and thus how you might move into the future in a more hopeful or positive way?

-Q: A hallmark of our Christian faith is encouraging compassion for ourselves when we make mistakes - and compassion for the flaws we perceive in others.
+Q: A hallmark of the spiritual quest is encouraging compassion for ourselves when we make mistakes - and compassion for the flaws we perceive in others.
 Do you think that bringing this evolutionary perspective into your life would help you become more compassionate, perhaps more forgiving?